wp-plugins/wp-sponsorship/README.txt

 A full installation and set up guide can be found at http://www.wp-inbound.com/documentation-wpsponsorship/.

 If there are any bugs please report them on www.wp-inbound.com on the contact page and we will fix it ASAP!

+== Changelog ==

+= 1.0.0 =
+* A version without E-mail templates.
+Use this if you wish to create your own templates
+* Another change.

+= 1.0.1 =
+* This uses a static E-mail template where you modify the colors and text.
+Use this version for beautiful E-mails off the bat.

 == Frequently Asked Questions ==